AlanKellyEire/HaveIBeenPwned-HIBP/README.md

-This script will query the HIBP API and identify users affected by a breach for a domain.
+These scripts will query the HIBP API and identify users affected by a breach for a domain.
 It will then go more information on the breaches affected by each user and send a JSON log for each user to USMA using Webhooks.

 **Requirements:**